-We are pleased to announce that Dr. Charles B. Strozier will be the guest speaker at our dinner meeting on Monday, April 17, where he will speak on his book, Your Friend Forever, A. Lincoln, a 2017 Lincoln Prize Finalist.
+We are extremely happy to announce that eminent biographer Walter Stahr will be the guest lecturer at our upcoming dinner meeting on Thursday, November 9, where he will speak on his latest book, Stanton: Lincoln's War Secretary.

-We look very much forward to seeing you on April 17th!
-Please use the reservation form link below to reserve your place.
+We look forward to seeing you on November 9th for this truly informative event.
+Please use the dinner reservation form link below to reserve your place.

 Note: The Roosevelt House, our meeting venue, is where Franklin Delano Roosevelt assembled his first administration and held meetings during the winter of 1932-1933, before his inauguration, helping to set the tone and content of the First Hundred Days and of the early New Deal.